WitnessAngel/witness-angel-cryptolib/docs/api/key_generation.rst

 Key generation
 ==============

-This module is dedicated to key generation, especially assymetric public/private key pairs.
+This module is dedicated to key generation, especially asymmetric public/private key pairs.

+Note that keys are separated by use, thus keys of type RSA_OAEP (encryption) and RSA_PSS (signature) are different for the same keychain uid.

 Public API
 --------------

 .. autodata:: wacryptolib.key_generation.SUPPORTED_ASYMMETRIC_KEY_TYPES